 - Only one breast is affected

 - The discharge contains blood or is clear

 - The discharge affects only a single duct

 Nipple discharge is rarely a sign of breast cancer.
 But it might be a sign of an underlying condition that requires treatment.

-If you're still having menstrual periods and your nipple discharge doesn't resolve on its own after your next menstrual cycle and occurs spontaneously, make an appointment with your doctor to have it evaluated.
+If you're still having menstrual periods and your nipple discharge doesn't resolve on its own after your next menstrual cycle and occurs spontaneously, make an appointment with your health care provider to have it evaluated.

 In the meantime, take care to avoid nipple stimulation — including frequent checks for discharge — because stimulation can result in persistent nipple discharge.